empathyco/x/packages/x-adapter/README.md

 ## Configuration & Usage

-An `EndpointAdapter` is an asynchronous function that performs a request with the given data, and returns a response promise with the requested data.
+An `API Adapter` is a collection of `EndpointAdapters`, one for each endpoint of the API you want to consume.
+Each `EndpointAdapter` is an asynchronous function that performs a request with the given data, and returns a response promise with the requested data.
 Internally, it usually has to transform the request data so the API can understand it, and the response data so your app understands it as well.

 <br>